For some trauma doctors, clash with NRA proves therapeutic

 “They’re going to be one of the last people to say, ‘I can’t handle this, I’m in emotional distress,’” said Nancy Beckerman, professor at Yeshiva University’s Wurzweiler School of Social Work in New York.

-Dr. Stephanie Bonne, an activist and trauma surgeon at Rutgers University Hospital in Newark, New Jersey, said trauma in the operating room adds to other daily stresses such as seeing the latest shootings on the news while the pager sounds, indicating another gunshot victim is arriving.
+Dr. Stephanie Bonne, an activist and trauma surgeon with Rutgers New Jersey Medical School, said trauma in the operating room adds to other daily stresses such as seeing the latest shootings on the news while the pager sounds, indicating another gunshot victim is arriving.

 “There is a feeling of helplessness like you’re trying and trying, you’re trying to push against the system,” Bonne said.
 “And yet the patients just keep coming and coming.”